The Ultimate Solo Female Travel Guide for Your First Time in Seoul

 It’s easy to get lost in the maze of alleys, but if you’re looking for the perfect photo spot, head to the Bukchon Village Photo Spot (type that into Google).
 You can even rent a hanbok to wear while visiting Bukchon Village and Gyeongbokgung Palace.

-There’s no entrance fee because it’s a residential area, so be mindful of noise.
+There’s no entrance fee because it’s a residential area, so be mindful.
 After exploring, treat yourself to an iced coffee or tea at E.Chae Coffee Pub, just down the main road.
-The place is charming, with a lovely courtyard, and they served the best iced lattes I had during my entire trip to Seoul!
+The place is charming, with a lovely courtyard, and they served the best-iced lattes I had during my entire trip to Seoul!

 Gyeongbokgung Palace